Macrometacorp/docs/docs/collections/documents/create-document-store.md

 5. Enter information about the collection:

    - **Collection Name -** Required.
 A unique name to distinguish the collection.
 Spaces are not allowed.
-   - **Enable Collection stream -** Enable streams for all locations for this collection.
+   - **Collection stream -** Enable streams for all locations for this collection.
    - **Distribution -** Required.
 Select whether to store data globally or locally.
 Default is **Global**.

 6. Click **Create**.
 If you are missing required information, then you cannot complete this step.